Multi-Task Learning in Natural Language Processing: An Overview: Optimization for MTL Models

 where \(|\mathcal{D}_t|\) denotes the size of the training dataset for task \(t\).
-The weights can also be adjusted dynamically during the training process certain metrics and through adjusting weights, we can purposely emphasize different tasks in different training stages.
-For instance, since dynamically assigning smaller weights to more uncertain tasks usually leads to good performance for MTL according to \cite{cgk18}, \cite{lgpe18} assigns weights based on the homoscedasticity of training losses from different tasks as
+The weights can also be adjusted dynamically during the training process based on certain metrics.
+Through adjusting weights, we can purposely emphasize different tasks in different training stages.
+For instance, since dynamically assigning smaller weights to more uncertain tasks usually leads to good performance for MTL \cite{cgk18}, \cite{lgpe18} assigns weights based on the homoscedasticity of training losses from different tasks as

 where \(\sigma_t\) measures the variance of the training loss for task \(t\).
 In \cite{llcp20}, the weight of an unsupervised task is set to a confidence score that measures how much a prediction resembles the corresponding self-supervised label.
 To ensure that a student model could receive enough supervision during knowledge distillation, BAM! \cite{clkml19} combines the supervised loss \(\mathcal{L}_{sup}\) with the distillation loss \(\mathcal{L}_{diss}\) as